bennycheung/bennycheung.github.io/_posts/2017-02-24-deep-learning-on-windows-10.md

 * *--content_layer* : Selects the content layer.
 Paper suggests block4_conv2, but better results can be obtained from block5_conv2.
 Default is block5_conv2.
 * *--min_improvement* : Defines minimum improvement required to continue script.
 Default is 0.0

+## Neural Style Transfer from Abstract Art
+You can watch [Neural Style Transfer from Abstract Art](https://www.youtube.com/watch?v=TLwqG5kh8Wc).
+This video captured the deep neural style transfer process from a picture to the matching artist's abstract style.
+This is fascinating to watch how the machine think - the artificial art process!

+{% include youtubePlayer.html id="TLwqG5kh8Wc" %}

 We are ready to dive *deeper* into Deep Learning for another blog post!